-With OS/400, the kernel-level code detects all new Coprocessors at IPL time and assigns them a resource name in the form of CRP01, CRP02, and so forth.
-In order to use a Coprocessor, a user must create a cryptographic device description object.
+The kernel-level code detects all new coprocessors at IPL time and assigns them a resource name in the form of CRP01, CRP02, and so forth.
+In order to use a coprocessor, a user must create a cryptographic device description object.
 When creating the device description object, the user specifies the cryptographic resource name.
 The name of the device description object itself is completely arbitrary.
-A user can call the object "BANK1," "CRYPTO," "CRP01," or whatever.
+For example, a user might call the object BANK1CRYPTO, or CRP01.
 The device-description-object name has no bearing on which resource it names.
-A user could create a device-description-object named CRP01 that internally names the CRP03 resource.
+A user might create a device-description-object named CRP01 that internally names the CRP03 resource.
 (Unless you are intentionally renaming a resource, such a practice would likely lead to confusion.)
-With the Cryptographic_Resource_Allocate and Cryptographic_Resource_Deallocate verbs, you specify a device-description-object name (and not an OS/400 resource name).
-If no device has been allocated, the CCA code will default to use of the object named "CRP01," if any.
-If no such object exists, the verb will terminate abnormally.
+With the Cryptographic_Resource_Allocate and Cryptographic_Resource_Deallocate verbs, you specify a device-description-object name (and not an i5/OS resource name).
+If no device has been allocated, the CCA defaults to use of the object named CRP01, if any.
+If no such object exists, the verb ends abnormally.